di513/Call_Centre_Trends/README.md

-# Call_Centre_Trends
-PWC Power BI Virtual work experience - Customer Churn Retention
+# PWC Power BI Virtual work experience - Call Centre Trends

-Possible KPIs include
+Power BI Dashboard for visualization of call centre trends

+# Problem Statement:
+The purpose of the task is to:
+1. Defining Proper KPI's
-Overall customer satisfaction
+2. Overall customer satisfaction
-Overall calls answered/abandoned
+3. Overall calls answered/abandoned
-Calls by time
+4. Calls by time
-Average speed of answer
+5. Average speed of answer

+# Insights:
+1. Average Customer Satisfaction
+2. Total Resolved and Unresolved calls
+3. Resolved calls by each agent
+4. Calls answered and unanswered